Campus sexual misconduct: ‘I wasn’t going to say anything, but...’

 Internationally recognized psychotherapist and Psychology Today contributor Beverly J. Engel, based in California, says survivors often choose to keep their experiences to themselves — at least at first, and sometimes for years.
 The decision can be based on several distinct reasons: out of shame, fear of consequences, having low self-esteem, feeling hopeless or helpless, having a history of being sexually violated, feeling dissociated or experiencing disbelief themselves.
 So survivors, particularly women, do not always utter “me too.”

-SUNY Potsdam campus incidents are typically addressed with an apology and a list of resources, Kate said.
-Following reports of racism on campus last year, in an especially rough 2020, the university offered free cupcakes from Becky’s Place, a campus dining option.
+SUNY Potsdam campus incidents are typically addressed with an apology and a list of resources, according to Kate.
+To honor the university's founding annually, and on other occasions, free cupcakes from Becky’s Place, a campus dining option, are sometimes offered to students.
+In an especially rough 2020, Kate said, the offering felt superficial.

 “We can’t fold, we can’t fold our cards,” Kate said.
 “We want change, not cupcakes.”